FairgateLabs/rust-bitvmx-bitcoin/docs/speedup.md

 walk and the staleness check skip it.
 The replaced chain is settled `Failed` later, when the RBF finalizes.

+## Batch coverage and a dead parent

+`create_cpfp_batch` builds one CPFP whose anchor inputs spend an output from each pending `NeedsSpeedup` parent, so a single child accelerates the whole batch and `parents()` lists everyone it covers.
+If one covered parent disappears (an opponent double-spends its input, so the parent settles `Failed` and its output never exists), the batch CPFP is invalid, but the healthy parents must not be dropped with it.

+- The dispatcher fails the child pre-send when a tracked parent is already `Failed` (the `ParentFailed` outcome).
+- For a first CPFP the engine rebuilds: probe each covered parent output, drop the dead ones, and re-queue the live ones so the next tick builds a fresh CPFP over the survivors.
+A boost or RBF cascades instead, letting the first CPFP underneath do the rebuild.

+This holds for a CPFP-of-CPFP chain and for an RBF over the batch.

 ## Fee model

 Speedup fees use a plain package-rate model.
 The fee covers the combined virtual